Oobah Butler: The Shed at Dulwich

-In April 2017, inspired by a belief he'd developed while being paid to write false positive reviews for restaurants on TripAdvisor years before, Butler came up with an idea to try and get a restaurant that doesn't exist verified on the travel website.
-After making a website for his fake restaurant, The Shed at Dulwich, which featured plates of food created using household products including shaving foam and dishwasher tablets, and buying a phone, it was officially accepted and listed on the site.
+In April 2017, inspired by a belief he had developed while being paid to write false positive reviews for restaurants on TripAdvisor years before, Butler came up with an idea to try and get a restaurant that doesn't exist verified on the travel website.
+After making a website for his fake restaurant, The Shed at Dulwich, which featured plates of fake food created using household products including shaving foam and dishwasher tablets, and buying a phone, it was officially accepted and listed on the site.
 From there, Butler spent six months asking friends to post fake reviews hoping to place the restaurant as high on TripAdvisor's list of 18,149 restaurants in London as possible.

-On November 1, 2017, the Shed was the highest rated restaurant in London.
+On November 1, 2017, The Shed was the highest rated restaurant in London.
 It was open for one night on the 17th of the same month, serving ten guests thinly-disguised microwaveable meals based on various “moods”, at no charge.

 Following the release of both his article and documentary, How to Become TripAdvisor’s #1 Fake Restaurant, about the process, the story became a viral success.
 To date, Vice claims it has received 100 million views worldwide.

 Butler found himself at the centre of a media storm, appearing on popular television stations around the world.
 The reactions to the story were diverse, with Singaporean parliament using it as a vehicle to inform new laws on fake news and The Washington Post referencing Butler as "the Donald Trump of TripAdvisor".
 After conducting many interviews, Butler became convinced that it didn't need to be him being interviewed, saying, "Whether it's the segment on Brazil's Globo TV, or the hour-long documentary on Japanese TV, every interviewer has asked me the same questions about the shed.
 It's not really me being interviewed; what I did has some recognition, but I don’t.”

 From there he successfully sent different lookalikes of himself in his place to conduct interviews on Breakfast Sunrise in Australia, WION in India, NOVA television in Bulgaria and BBC Radio 2 with Vanessa Feltz (who was standing in for Jeremy Vine on his lunchtime show).